EURO 2020: Who has qualified? Who can still qualify?

 • Italy: qualified

-• Greece: will be out of contention if they lose, or if Finland win
+• Greece: will be out of contention in the group if they lose to Bosnia and Herzegovina, or if Finland beat Armenia